SlumpGuard: An AI-Powered Real-Time System for Automated Concrete Slump Prediction via Video Analysis: Automation Strategy

-To formulate the slump estimation task as a classification problem, we discretized the continuous slump values into five categorical intervals (e.g., 150--180mm, 180--210mm), where the width of each interval reflects the $\pm30$ mm tolerance specified in the KS F 4009 standard~\cite{ksf4009}, along with an additional margin for human error.
-For intervals at the extremes (i.e., below 150 mm and above 240 mm), which are rarely encountered in practice, we did not apply explicit error margins.
+To formulate the slump estimation task as a classification problem, we categorized the continuous slump values into five categorical intervals (e.g. 150--180mm, 180--210mm), where the width of each interval reflects the $\pm30$ mm tolerance specified in the KS F 4009 standard~\cite{ksf4009}, along with an additional margin for human error.
+For intervals at the extremes (i.e. below 150 mm and above 240 mm), which are rarely encountered in practice, we did not apply explicit error margins.

-We employed the ResNet 3D architecture as our backbone video classification model and trained it on labeled video clips to predict the corresponding slump category.
 To enhance generalization, we applied the MixUp technique, which linearly interpolates both input videos and their corresponding labels to generate augmented samples with soft targets.
 Under this setting, we replaced the standard cross-entropy loss with a soft-target formulation that incorporates label smoothing: